christina-winkler/cnfs-super-resolution/README.md

-# Super-resolution with Normalizing Flows
+# Normalizing Flows for Super-Resolution

 This repository contains an improved implementation of my master thesis project.
 Part of this work can be found in the pre-print: